Jakub2222250/kindle-to-anki/CONTRIBUTING.md

 - **Runtimes** implement how (OpenAI, DeepL, local LLM, etc.)
 - **Platforms** (`platforms/`) wrap API clients

+This modular architecture allows each processing step to use a different provider—including local LLMs if desired.
+The vocabulary source can also be swapped out if you want to use something other than Kindle.

 Each task has a cache to avoid redundant API calls during development.

 ## Pull Requests